In this iconic photo, a Kent State student mourns the shooting and death of a fellow student in 1970.

-When I was a senior at W. Tresper Clarke High School in Westbury, N.Y. one early May many years ago, the teachers from the East Meadow School District were considering going on strike.
+When I was a senior at W. Tresper Clarke High School in Westbury, N.Y. one early day in May many years ago, the teachers from the East Meadow School District were considering going on strike.

 Having a real good case of senioritis, myself and two friends — Doug Reich and John Hunter — decided to play hooky.
 If the teachers were going to strike, we were going to go fishing.

 So, Doug picked us up pretty early that Monday and we listened to the radio for the latest updates on the strike.
 Unfortunately for us, it wasn’t good news.
 The teachers decided not to strike.
 John then said, “I didn’t hear anything, did you?”

 We had made up our minds.
 We decided to skip school and went to Point Lookout on Long Island for catch some flounder.